 - 1. Download the new p4d executable for your platform - 2.
 Stop the current instance of p4d - 3.
 Make a checkpoint and back up your old installation - 4.
-Install the new p4d in the desired location

-5. Run p4d -xu to upgrade the database.
+Install the new p4d in the desired location - 5.
+Run p4d -xu to upgrade the database.

-NoteIf your server has fewer than 1000 changes, the upgrade runs automatically.
-Larger installations require that you run p4d -xu manually.You must have sufficient disk space to complete the upgrade.
-The required amount is typically two to three times the size of the larger of the db.have or db.integ files.
+Note If your server has fewer than 1000 changes, the upgrade runs automatically.
+Larger installations require that you run p4d -xu manually.
+You must have sufficient disk space to complete the upgrade.